ReisenLOL/ReisenLOL/README.md

 - Unity Game Developer
   - Writes the worlds most okayest C# code
   - Games are always Touhou fangames
   - Not very good at coming up with actual game ideas.
-Pretty sad, yeah.
   - At the time of writing (7/5/25), has completed 185 days of game development, without a single day missed.
 - Artist
   - Very beginner artist